nerdbenn/Unifi-Express-Router-1U-UX7/README.md

 This is a 1U model addition for a 10-inch mini rack.
 This is what I personally use to consolidate from multiple 19-inch cabinets and racks.
 To find that SOHO lap between clean and organised commercial cabinets and the chaos of the residential/consumer sprawl.

-2 Options:
+**UX7: Build options**
-1. Single complete unit for people with a decent-sized printer (v2.1)
+1. Single complete unit for people with a decent-sized printer (v2.1) https://github.com/nerdbenn/Unifi-Express-Router-1U-UX7/single/UX7v2.1_unifi-express-10in-rack-mount.stl
-3. 3-Module units for front panel, main unit and power/cable management sections. (v3.1)
+3. 3-Module units for front panel, main unit and power/cable management sections. (v3.1) https://github.com/nerdbenn/Unifi-Express-Router-1U-UX7/modular

 **Key Features**